SeanBlackford37/Chess-agent/README.md

 Simple AI agent code location: \
 src\main\java\ithaca\teamfour\player…

-Instructions on how to set up/run the unit tests of the environment: <br /> Unit testing can not be done on this environment
+How to set up/run the unit tests of the environment: <br /> Unit testing can not be done on this environment

-Instructions on how a human can act as an agent: \
+How a human can act as an agent: \
 Run the ChessMain and enter coordinates of a move you want to do on your turn

 The sensor and actuator interfaces are located in the codebase: \